numerogeek/Streams/README.md

-## Streams Rapid Application Deployment
+## Streams

-Streams is a platform for rapidly deploying applications of all kinds in a user friendly and highly customizable manner.
+Streams is a platform for rapidly deploying applications of all kinds in a user friendly, customizable and highly automated manner.

 ### License